fatih/hclfmt/README.md

 # hclfmt [![Build Status](http://img.shields.io/travis/fatih/hclfmt.svg?style=flat-square)](https://travis-ci.org/fatih/hclfmt)

 hclfmt is a command to format and prettify HCL files.
 It's similar to the popular `gofmt` command.
-Usually you want to hook it to your editor.
+Hook it with your favourite editor or use it from the command line.

 ## Install